MicrosoftDocs/azure-dev-docs/articles/terraform/includes/authenticate-to-azure.md

     **Key points:**

     - Make note of the password as it's needed to use the service principal.
     - The password can't be retrieved if lost.
 As such, you should store your password in a safe place.
-If you forget your password, you'll need to [reset the service principal credentials](/powershell/azure/create-azure-service-principal-azureps#reset-credentials).
+If you forget your password, you can [reset the service principal credentials](/powershell/azure/create-azure-service-principal-azureps#reset-credentials).

 ---